ashlynnpai/journal/_posts/2018-2-14-heatmap-with-d3-v4.md

     .range(["#bdb7d6", "#948DB3", "#605885", "#433B67"]);
 ~~~

-Now we can draw a series of 20 x 20 pixel squares on the chart.
+Now we can draw a series of 20 x 20 pixel squares on the chart to represent the tuition values for all the states.

 ~~~ javascript
 const cellSize = 20;